COMBATING CANCER THROUGH THERMOTHERAPY

 BRS

 The COMBAT BRS system, an innovative and patented recirculation system for the delivery of Hyperthermic Intra-VEsical Chemotherapy (HIVEC™) in the treatment of non-muscle invasive bladder cancer (NMIBC).
-Designworks worked to incorporate the patented system into a compact usable package and to develop an engineered design ready for low volume production.
+Designworks worked to incorporate the patented system into a compact usable package and to develop an engineered design ready for low-volume production.

 Already in clinical use the COMBAT BRS system maximises the efficiency of the chemotherapy treatment, is a safe and effective technology.
 It harnesses the proven synergistic effects of chemo-hyperthermia to target NMIBC whilst remaining simple to integrate into current practice.
 It requires minimal additional resources for the healthcare provider whilst maximising outcomes for patients with this type of bladder cancer.